top of page

 SO, MY QUESTION IS...
 DO ADHD SYMPTOMS WORSEN DUE TO NURTURE AND CAN PARENTING EXACERBATE ADHD OR EVEN TEACH CHILDREN TO MIMIC ADHD BEHAVIOURS?

-I will caveat what I'm about to say - without wanting to put the blame on anyone, as it's not helpful, and I definitely know myself through having years of systemic therapy, how inter-generational trauma and psychological difficulties are passed down from parent to child.
+I will caveat what I'm about to say - without wanting to blame anyone, as it's not helpful, and I definitely know myself through having years of systemic therapy, how inter-generational trauma and psychological difficulties are passed down from parent to child.

-Think about the generational trauma caused by both World Wars and other traumatic events of a similar or larger scale - we are probably all affected by it still today, as most of us are only here because our grandparents survived it, yet they probably witnessed the horrors and felt the pain of it too.
+Think about the generational trauma caused by both World Wars and other traumatic events of a similar or larger scale - we are probably all affected by it still today, as most of us are only here because our grandparents survived it.
+Yet they probably witnessed the horrors and felt the pain, too.

-It must be accepted that, in most cases, there is no place for blame in these situation, but many of us struggle with what to do with that knowledge that our parents didn't make us feel safe as children or smacked us (which was common in the 80s) or had their own mental health challenges.
+It must be accepted that, in most cases, there is no place for blame in these situations, but many of us struggle with what to do with the knowledge that our parents didn't make us feel safe as children or smacked us (which was common in the 80s) or had their own mental health challenges.
 This is especially difficult if we have great relationships with our parents now.
-I think a really good thought is everyone is that they were doing the best they could with what they knew or their resources at the time.
+I think a really good thought is that they were doing the best they could with what they knew or their resources at the time.

-I know my parents were in their 20s when they had me, and for me to think I could have had children in my 20s is insane (I had both of mine around 40) but things were very different in the 70s, and parents often didn't give their children as much focus and time as we do now which could lead to abandonment trauma, but equally, some children had a lot of great experiences.
+I know my parents were in their 20s when they had me, and for me to think I could have had children in my 20s is insane (I had both of mine around 40).
+Still, things were very different in the 70s, and parents often didn't give their children as much focus and time as we do now, which could lead to abandonment trauma, but equally, some children had a lot of great experiences.

 Paying attention to the small changes and what they were learning was so hard - I found these things totally understimulating for me and used to switch up activities a lot, getting out more and more toys.

-Being a new mum, I found that I couldn't sit still for long, and so, a lot of the activities I did with my babies was out and about, pushing the pushchair on a walk or going to classes like baby sensory classes, which then became overwhelming for my senses, so I can't imagine how my hypersensitive ADHD baby must have felt.
+Being a new mum, I found that I couldn't sit still for long.
+So, a lot of the activities I did with my babies were out, and about, pushing the pushchair on a walk or going to classes like baby sensory classes, which then became overwhelming for my senses, so I can't imagine how my hypersensitive ADHD baby must have felt.

-Also I was working in an investment banking environment shortly before I had children and I was used to a loud and bustling trading floor with lots going on.
+Also, I was working in an investment banking environment shortly before I had children, and I was used to a loud, bustling trading floor with a lot going on.
 I was do-do-do all day, so I found it quite difficult on maternity leave to relax much - I was worried about the impact of taking the time out would have on my business, feeling bad for not being able to stay on top of the house and that’s without all the other anxiety that health visitors and society puts on you to be the perfect 'earth' mother and do everything naturally!!

-I was definitely lacking the inner peace and confidence that I would have liked to be my version of a great mum and was probably rushing around at 100 miles per hour as usual (as I was used to in work), which probably isn’t conducive to learning how to regulate their nervous system for a small person.
+I was definitely lacking the inner peace and confidence that I would have liked to be my version of a great mum, and was probably rushing around at 100 miles per hour as usual (as I was used to in work), which perhaps isn’t conducive to learning how to regulate their nervous system for a small person.

-I do think that my eldest son was hyperactive from birth he really struggled to sleep, and then he would wake up multiple times.
-So, we just went out every day by 9am because he needed a change of scenery or to be physical somewhere or he would have some form of meltdown and cry a lot.
+I do think that my eldest son was hyperactive from birth; he really struggled to sleep, and then he would wake up multiple times.
+So, we just went out every day by 9 am because he needed a change of scenery or to be physically somewhere, or he would have a meltdown and cry a lot.

 WHILST I CAN UNDERSTAND THAT MY ADHD SYMPTOMS WERE PROBABLY CHALLENGING MY PARENTING...

-I have a strong view on heritable ADHD, but I can also see where nurture would play a part, and trauma too.
-And I would say many ADHDers have experience of childhood trauma just from getting told off 20,000 times more than a non-ADHD child by the time they are 10!
+I have a strong view on heritable ADHD, but I can also see where nurture would play a part, and trauma, too.
+And I would say many ADHDers have experienced childhood trauma just from getting told off 20,000 times more than a non-ADHD child by the time they are 10!

-I also think this is two fold, on the one hand, lots of people experienced childhood trauma from an attachement styles perspective, a high proportion of us grow a insecure attachment and that's probably due to how our parents were when we were young which explains why over 50% of the population has that anyway.
-So you can also see how ADHD babies might be more grisly and not sleep as much.
-My son had colic for 5 very long months, which caused him to scream three hours every night between 10pm and 1am, which was really difficult to deal with.
+I also think this is two-fold, on the one hand, lots of people experienced childhood trauma from an attachment styles perspective, a high proportion of us grow an insecure attachment, and that's probably due to how our parents were when we were young, which explains why over 50% of the population has that anyway.
+So you can also see how ADHD babies might be more grizzly and sleep less.
+My son had colic for five very long months, which caused him to scream for three hours every night between 10 pm and 1 am, which was really difficult to deal with.

-It's not an ideal environment for bonding if you're not self-connected, which a lot of ADHDers aren't as this is how emotional disregulation shows up and then it's more difficult to allow yourself to fully connect to a baby.
-So maybe trauma is passed down through generations in terms of an interruption to that connection.
-It can also perpetuates because of ADHD children, particularly hyperactive ADHD children are more challening which puts a strain on the parent-child relationship.
-For ADHD Children, combined type often run away physically and spend less time with the parent and predominently inattentive type, spend more time in their heads, which means ADHD children will have less opportunity for connection with their parents and parents will find it more difficult to connect to their child and both of them would exhibit behaviours that would be viewed as 'not normal'.
+It's not an ideal environment for bonding if you're not self-connected, which a lot of ADHDers aren't, as this is how emotional disregulation shows up.
+Then it's more challenging to connect with a baby fully.
+So maybe trauma is passed down through generations as an interruption of that connection.
+It can also perpetuate because of ADHD children, particularly hyperactive ADHD children, who are more challenging, which puts a strain on the parent-child relationship.
+For ADHD Children, the combined type often runs away physically and spends less time with their parents and the predominantly inattentive type spends more time in their heads, which means ADHD children will have less opportunity for connection with their parents.
+Parents will find it more challenging to connect with their child.
+Both of them would exhibit behaviours that would be viewed as 'not normal'.

-Also society's expectations that all children will sit still at people's houses, socialie with other children and family members well and behave at parties don't help.
-For hyperactive children it can become frustrating and they can 'act out' - I know my son was a nipper, biter and fighter as toddler.
+Also, society's expectations that all children will sit still at people's houses, socialise well with other children and family members, and behave at parties don't help.
+For hyperactive children, it can become frustrating, and they can 'act out' - I know my son was a nipper, biter and fighter as a toddler.

 My eldest was often sat in the corner on his own, when I picked him up from the nursery, he was constantly told off at home for breaking things, kicking things, not doing as he was asked and reactions to this behaviour is where small acts of criticism and all those tellings off mount up over time to create what is known as "small T" trauma.

-They create wounds in a child's personality, self-esteem and self worth, and sometimes this also causing issues with their identity and relationship with themselves and they become highly critical
+They create wounds in a child's personality, self-esteem, and self-worth, and sometimes this also causes issues with their identity and relationship with themselves, leading them to become highly critical.

 SO, TO ANSWER THE QUESTION OF ADHD - IS IT NATURE OR NURTURE, OR EVEN TRAUMA?
 I THINK ALL OF IT'S ALL OF THE ABOVE.

 I think we need to move beyond this discussion and accept that no one thing is to blame for this condition.
-However, it will continue to move through generations and what we need to think about, is how we are going to prevent future children from having the same experiences we might have had.
+However, it will continue to move through generations, and we need to think about how we will prevent future children from having the same experiences we might have had.

-How we can move away from the negative connotations of ADHD and learn to validate children so they work with their brains, explaining to our kids why they might be feeling so frustrated and bored.
-We need support their experiences so they can understand themselves and go on to harness the symptoms sooner without blame but with responsibility.
+How can we move away from the negative connotations of ADHD and learn to validate children so they work with their brains, explaining to our kids why they might be feeling so frustrated and bored?
+We need to support their experiences so they can understand themselves and go on to harness the symptoms sooner, without blame but with responsibility.

 I think diagnosis is crucial in young people and in young children to help them early on.
-Schools should be doing across the board assessments from year 1 so executive function challenges can be indentified earlier and children are supported from a younger age.
+Schools should conduct across-the-board assessments from year 1 to identify executive function challenges earlier and support children from a younger age.
 It's just ludicrous that there's an agenda at the moment in terms of trying to make neurodivergent people feel like they're asking for something over and above what they should be.
 Whole generations have been blind to their difference!

-I think we just have to accept that people are different and there's a high proportion of the population (at least 20% from last statistics) show signs of neurodivergence, and if we believe that everyone is a really important part of society and everyone deserves to be treated with dignity, nurtured and brought up in the way that benefits them regardless of difference we will have more compassion in general.
+I think we have to accept that people are different and there's a high proportion of the population (at least 20% from the last statistics) who show signs of neurodivergence.
+If we believe that everyone is a really important part of society and that everyone deserves to be treated with dignity, nurtured, and brought up in a way that benefits them, regardless of difference, we will have more compassion in general.

-I also want to point out the proportion of women with neurodiversity, particularly ADHD, in prisons is ludicrously high, and I think making a societal change now will lead to a better future for us all and a betterworld in general.
+I also want to point out that the proportion of women with neurodiversity, particularly ADHD, in prisons is ludicrously high, and I think making a societal change now will lead to a better future for us all and a better world in general.

 How might you incorporate these thoughts into your own ADHD story and the future ones of your children?